frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 Interesting examples that Our Lord gives: "the tiniest seed\...you can move mountains."

-We need great faith, he said, in order to be faithful and reach the heroic canonizable sanctity to which God is calling us.
+"We need great faith," he said, "in order to be faithful and reach the heroic canonizable sanctity to which God is calling us.
 That is why we are pleading insistently: Lord, increase our faith.
-We have to be constantly preparing our hearts to receive this gift and make it fruitful.
+We have to be constantly preparing our hearts to receive this gift and make it fruitful."

-As we come to the end of this year of St. Joseph and begin to look to the future apostolic year, a new year that\'s looming up in front of us, the possibilities, the graces, of challenges, of horizons.
+As we come to the end of this year of St. Joseph \[December 8, 2020 to December 8, 2021\] and begin to look to the future apostolic year, a new year that's looming up in front of us, the possibilities, the graces, of challenges, of horizons.

-But it\'s a good moment to ask with faith for all the great things that have to come: maybe the fruits of this pandemic, great expansion of our apostolate, great things to happen in all the countries of Africa that we still have to reach.
+But it's a good moment to ask with faith for all the great things that have to come: maybe the fruits of this pandemic, great expansion of our apostolate, great things to happen in all the countries of Africa that we still have to reach.
 And all this depends on our launching out into the deep in the ways that God wants of us.

 "Interior struggle means," Blessed Álvaro says, "basically preparing to receive the grace which divinizes us, makes us God-like, changes us over time."
 God is forming us to be more like Him, more Christ-like.
-"And that very disposition is itself the fruit of God\'s action in our souls.
+"And that very disposition is itself the fruit of God's action in our souls.
 Normally we have to make our spiritual struggles specific through resolutions and to look for human devices.
-But don\'t forget that to reach any goal we have set for ourselves, it\'s essential, first and foremost, to pray, to ask for God\'s help."
+But don't forget that to reach any goal we have set for ourselves, it's essential, first and foremost, to pray, to ask for God's help."

 Our Lady reacted with faith to the words of the angel.
 She put that faith into practice.
 She set out on that journey.

 She went into the hill country, which was an uphill climb.
 She faced the challenges.
-It wasn\'t an easy ride, but yet she faced all of that.
+It wasn't an easy ride, but yet she faced all of that.
 With great reason, Elizabeth was able to say, "Blessed are you for your believing" (Luke 1:45).

 We could ask Our Lady that she might, every day of our life, give us that grace to grow in this virtue so that we can put it into practice as she did.